ERYAsylum/Torchlight-2-WASD-and-more/README.md

 It targets Windows 10 and later.
 I do not have a Steam Deck or SteamOS hardware to test or develop this part of the mod.
 Therefore, I do not plan to target that platform at this time.
+However, since the project is open source (GPLv3), a developer with the time and resources could still create a fork for it.

 ## Important Keybinding Notice